eugeneantonevich/t-launcher/README.md

 ```

-## Static instance of library
+## Library static instance

-You can instance the new object and use it.
-Register and execute some process on created instace.
-Library contain static instance of t-launcher also.
-Use this static instance througth property static
+You can create and use new objects, as well as register and execute processes with the created instances.
+The library contains static instance of t-launcher.
+Use static instance via the property “static”.

 ### Example: